TejeshDs/HR--MySql-Power_BI/README.md

 **2) Data Cleaning :**

    Data cleaned by using the MySql Workbench.
-Loaded the data into the MySql database and checked all the column names and renamed the

-     emp id column and further checked all the data types and modified according to the required data types.
-Arranged all the data

-     properly to write Sql Queries and to use further for visualization in the Power BI. wrote the Queries and extraxted the outcomes

-     from queries, and saved that files in saparate place to use in visualizations.
+Loaded the data into the MySql database and checked all the column names and renamed the emp id column and further checked all the data types and modified according to the required data types.
+Arranged all the data properly to write Sql Queries and to use further for visualization in the Power BI. wrote the Queries and extraxted the outcomes from queries, and saved that files in saparate place to use in visualizations.

 **4) Data Visualization :**

-     Used Power BI tool to do the visualization. by using the Data view in Power Bi Desktop checked all the necessary data. in the Model
+   Used Power BI tool to do the visualization.
+In the Data view tab in Power Bi Desktop checked all the necessary Employees data.
+In the

-     view tab created the relationship between the tables . finally in the Report view tab created the neccessary visual to visualize our
+   Model view tab created the relationship between the tables . finally in the Report view tab created the neccessary visual to visualize the Data.

-     Data.

 # **QUESTIONS**

  1. What is the gender breakdown of employees in the company?

  2. What is the race/ethnicity breakdown of employees in the company?

  3. What is the age distribution of employees in the company?

  4. what is the age group and gender distribution in  the company?